y4hy/Huffman-Algorithm/README.md

 # Huffman-Algorithm
-A compression tool that bases on Huffman's tree algorithm.
+A compression tool that based on Huffman's tree algorithm.